CreateAndFake/CreateAndFake/docs/pages/Tools-Randiffer.md

 # Randiffer

-## Usage
+The `Randiffer` tool provides methods to create variants.

-The Randiffer tool provides methods to create variants.
+## Example

-The most common scenario to use this behavior is verifying a method's behavior changes based upon input.
-For example:
+A common scenario for this behavior is verifying a method's behavior changes based upon input:

 ```c#
 /// <summary>Verifies different hashes are generated for different values.</summary>